sami-badawi/shapelogic-scala/README.md

 Shapelogic Scala is a simple generic image processing / computer vision library in Scala.

-The main goal is to make it simple to write generic image processing / computer vision code in Scala; while shielding the user from the advanced type machinery that is needed to makes this possible.
+Scala advanced types system makes in possible to write generic image processing / computer vision code.

+A central idea is to have only one generic image class [BufferImage](https://github.com/sami-badawi/shapelogic-scala/blob/master/src/main/scala/org/shapelogic/sc/image/BufferImage.scala) and a [few traits and helpers](https://github.com/sami-badawi/shapelogic-scala/wiki/Image-Classes-and-Traits).

+## Goals ##

+* Make minimal uniform classes for images in ideomatic Scala
+* Use Scala's advanced type system to make image processing algorithms uniform
+* Should work well with other Java image libraries e.g. ImageJ
+* Make loaders and savers for images
+* Make system for combining image operations
+* Port some algorithms from Shapelogic Java
+  * Vectorization
+  * Feature extraction
+* Combine with machine learning to do some image classification

 See [Spire](https://github.com/non/spire) for example of generic code.

-A central idea is to have only one generic image class [BufferImage](https://github.com/sami-badawi/shapelogic-scala/blob/master/src/main/scala/org/shapelogic/sc/image/BufferImage.scala) and a [few traits and helpers](https://github.com/sami-badawi/shapelogic-scala/wiki/Image-Classes-and-Traits).

 ## Background ##